EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 - The backtracking algorithm provides optimal solutions for small instances ($n \leq 5$) but becomes computationally intractable for larger graphs due to its exponential nature.
 - Heuristic intelligent mode consistently finds feasible solutions with reasonable gaps from theoretical lower bounds.
 - Heuristic fast mode offers the best speed for time-critical applications.
-- Execution times demonstrate the exponential scaling of the backtracking algorithm versus polynomial scaling of heuristics.

 ##### k-Labeling Solution Examples